 • Elimination from 4 am to 12 pm

-Eating fruit in the morning until noon which is cleansing and very low in fat allows the liver and body can focus on elimination without being slowed by the added burden of digestion that is a very energy-demanding that takes energy away from detoxification and elimination.
+Eating fruit in the morning until noon, which is cleansing and very low in fat, allows the liver and body can focus on elimination without being slowed by the added burden of digestion.
+The process of digesting concentrated foods is very energy-demanding and takes energy away from detoxification and elimination.

-(You can learn more about the benefits of fruit and a low-fat plant-based diet for weight loss and insulin resistance here)
+(You can learn more about the benefits of fruit and a low-fat plant-based diet here)

-Finish eating your last meal of the day early enough so that by the time you go to bed your meal has left your stomach and is ready to be absorbed by the body in the assimilation phase.
+Finish eating your last meal of the day early enough so that by the time you go to bed, your last meal has left your stomach and is ready to be absorbed by the body in the assimilation phase.

 Eating an earlier dinner allows for a longer period of fasting throughout the night.
 Practicing extended periods of intermittent fasting is one of the quickest and effective ways to lose weight.

 Fruits are one of the easiest foods for the body to digest and pass through the stomach in 20-40 minutes, depending on the type of fruit eaten.
 Fruit can be up to 90 percent water and is fantastic for hydrating the body along with providing micro-nutrients and antioxidants to cleanse the liver.